 Violence against women and girls (VAWG) is one of the most oppressive forms of gender inequality and stands as a fundamental barrier to equal participation of women and men in social, economic, and political spheres.
 Such violence impedes gender equality and the achievement of a range of development outcomes.
 VAWG is a complex and multifaceted problem that cannot effectively be addressed from a single vantage point.
-The prevention of and response to such violence require coordinated action across multiple sectors.
+The prevention of, and response to, such violence requires coordinated action across multiple sectors.

-This resource guide was developed through a partnership between the Global Women's Institute (GWI) at George Washington University, the Inter-American

-More than 35% of women worldwide have experienced either physical or sexual partner violence or non-partner sexual violence.
+resource guide was developed through a partnership between the Global Women's Institute (GWI) at George Washington University, the Inter-American Development Bank (IDB), and the World Bank Group (WBG).
+The primary audiences for the guide are IDB and WBG staff and member countries, as well as other development professionals who do not yet have experience addressing VAWG.
+The purpose of this More than 35% of women worldwide have experienced either physical or sexual partner violence or non-partner sexual violence.
 That is 818 million women - almost the total population of sub-Saharan Africa and almost three times the population of the United States.